Blaze-galactix/Blaze-galactix/README.md

 - 👋 Hi, I’m @Blaze-galactix (my name is Astra)
 - 👀 I’m interested in ...
 C, C++, Python and HTML. overall beginner projects and advancing my skills right now
 - 🌱 I’m currently learning ...
 C++
 - 💞️ I’m looking to collaborate on ...
+IDK I'M STILL PRETTY NEW
 - 📫 How to reach me ...  the astral plane is an option
 - 😄 Pronouns: ...
 They/Them
 - ⚡ Fun fact: ... you can't catch me